fuji44/tyranoscript-packager/README.md

 This is a CLI tool for packaging Tyranoscript apps.

-The official tool “Tyranno Rider” is difficult to link with external tools, but with this tool you can easily link to CI / CD tools.
+The official tool “Tyranno Rider” is difficult to link with external tools.
+Since this tool is a simple CLI tool, it can be easily integrated with CI / CD tools.

 - Tyranoscript official web site: https://tyrano.jp/
 - GitHub: https://github.com/ShikemokuMK/tyranoscript